Next PAGE

 Why Next PAGE

-In this 90-second video, journalist Emily Palmer shares how her work as a crime reporter inspired a new literacy program that puts the pen in the hands of kids in the system— empowering them to change the narrative.
+In this 90-second video, journalist Emily Palmer shares how her work as a crime reporter led her to create a new literacy initiative that meets young people inside New York's detention centers.
+Instead of just telling their stories, she helps put the pen in their hands— supporting them as they write their own.

 Next PAGE Run Team